RaphaelKha/ballistic-trajectory-forecasting/README.md

 ---

 ### Copyright & License
-© 2026 Raphael KHAYAT.
-All Rights Reserved.
+© 2026 Raphael K. All Rights Reserved.

 *This repository and its documentation are provided for portfolio and demonstration purposes only.
 To protect intellectual property, the source code, training pipeline, and model weights are maintained in a separate private repository.
 A full code walkthrough and live demonstration can be provided upon request during technical interviews.
 No license is granted to use, copy, modify, or distribute this software.*